img88/CarDamageDetection_InstanceSegmentation_MaskRCNN_Detectron2/README.md

 ## How to Run

 - Kaggle: Go to [COCO Car Damage Dataset by LPLENKA](https://www.kaggle.com/datasets/lplenka/coco-car-damage-detection-dataset), create code with that dataset and import the kaggle notebook.
-- Google Collab: [Create your Kaggle API Token](https://www.kaggle.com/general/74235), upload this notebook to google collab, and dont forget to upload your API Token in the notebook.
+- Google Colab: [Create your Kaggle API Token](https://www.kaggle.com/general/74235), upload this notebook to google colab, and dont forget to upload your API Token in the notebook.
 ## About Detectron2

 Detectron2 is Facebook AI Research's next generation library that provides state-of-the-art detection and segmentation algorithms.
 It is the successor of Detectron and maskrcnn-benchmark.
 It supports a number of computer vision research projects and production applications in Facebook.